Don’t Hide Your Expertise

 What’s Your Preference?

 Out of curiosity, I posed this question to a group of accounting professionals: What do you think about posting your prices on your website?What do you think about posting your prices on your website?
 Read full post. #getpaidwhatyoureworth Click To Tweet

 Immediately after the post went live, responses flew in.

-Transparency was the primary reason for rates to be posted on a website.
-They want potential clients to be fully informed about their fees before contacting them.
+Transparency is the primary reason for rates to be posted on a website.
+They want to fully inform potential clients about their fees before that person decides to contact them.

 Some felt this pre-qualified a potential client.
-Others don’t enjoy discussing their rates.
+Whereas, others don’t enjoy discussing their rates.

 Now if you value price your service, then you lean away from posting your rates.
 This pricing strategy emphasizes outcomes.
 Since it’s not time based, a price cannot be determined before you assess the need.
 It’s similar to a doctor.
 Surgery would never be prescribed prior to the exam.

 The Downside to Posting Your Rates on Your Website

 Our brains influence all of our decisions.
 When someone comes to your website and finds your pricing page, this creates an anchor.
-Basically, they connect your value to that number.
+Basically, they connect your value to the number posted on your website.
 This has disadvantages.

 - Listed prices create preconceived expectations and false assumptions.
-Many times I’ve heard of entrepreneurs who found out a potential client worked with someone else that had higher prices.
+Many times I’ve heard of accounting professionals who found out a potential client worked with someone else who had higher prices.
 You value your time more than your clients do.

 - When you mention a price that’s higher than what’s listed on your website, this creates suspicion.
-Don’t do anything that risks your integrity.
+Don’t do anything which risks your integrity.

 - Mentioning any price makes the client fixate on price.
 Naturally, they’ll compare your prices with other services online.
 As a result, you lose their attention.

 Things Clients Actually Want

-Price is not the only factor that ideal clients consider.
+Price is not the only factor your ideal clients consider.
 Are you a good fit for them and are they a good fit for you?
 Three primary factors influence their decision.

 - Price.
 Can they afford your services?
 How do you differ from lower priced alternatives?
-Are your prices so low that a potential client questions your credibility?
+Are your prices too low?
+This causes a potential client to question your credibility.